KimRass/warehouse/Database/SQL/SQL.md

 # Join
 ## `INNER JOIN`(= `JOIN`), `LEFT OUTER JOIN`, `LEFT OUTER JOIN`, `FULL OUTER JOIN`
+- `FULL OUTER JOIN` is same as `LEFT OUTER JOIN UNION ALL RIGHT OUTER JOIN`.
 ## `CROSS JOIN`
 - In Mathematics, given two sets `A` and `B`, the Cartesian product of `AxB` is the set of all ordered pair `(a, b)`, which `a` belongs to `A` and `b` belongs to `B`.
 - Join key가 없을 때 발생합니다.